 Lucian Freud, the “anti-photoshop” painter is surely one of the most important figures of contemporary art.
-Known for his outrageously realistic portraits, often deranging, he passed away not long ago.
+Known for his outrageously realistic portraits, often deranging, he passed away not long ago, in 2011.
 Artsper offers you a few facts about his life to know and comprehension elements to understand his work better.

-10) He was one of the most expensive living artists of his time with one of his works sold at 34 million dollars.
+He was one of the most expensive living artists of his time with one of his canva sold at 34 million dollars.